awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                       AWSMobileClient.getInstance().initialize(this, new AWSStartupHandler() {
                           @Override
                           public void onComplete(AWSStartupResult awsStartupResult) {
-                              SignInUI signin = (SignInUI) AWSMobileClient.getInstance().getClient(AuthenticatorActivity.this, SignInUI.class);
+                              SignInUI signin = (SignInUI) AWSMobileClient.getInstance().getClient(
+                                    AuthenticatorActivity.this,
+                                    SignInUI.class);
+                              signin.login(
+                                    AuthenticatorActivity.this,
-                              signin.login(AuthenticatorActivity.this, NextActivity.class).execute();
+                                    NextActivity.class).execute();
                           }
                       }).execute();
                   }
               }

       Choose the run icon (|play|) in Android Studio to build your app and run it on your device/emulator.
-You should see our ready made sign-in UI for your app.
-Checkout the next steps to learn how to :ref:`customize your UI <add-aws-mobile-user-sign-in-customize>`.
+You should see the ready made sign-in UI for your app.
+Check out the next steps to learn how to :ref:`customize your UI <add-aws-mobile-user-sign-in-customize>`.

       .. list-table::
          :widths: 1 6